ashitha/angularjs-in-hcp/README.md

 ##### Step 1: Copy the application code into your HCP trial account

-- Clone the repository or download the repository ZIP.
+- Clone the repository or download the repository ZIP to your file system.
 If you download the repository as a ZIP file, unzip it.
 - Within the repository folder, right click on the **angularnorthwindapp** folder and create an application archive named `angularnorthwindapp.zip`.
-- Import this archive as an HTML5 application in the HCP cockpit - [details](https://help.hana.ondemand.com/help/frameset.htm?b8d879c30b44455d906bfa4c35b8221d.html). <BR>
+- Import this archive as an HTML5 application into HCP - [details](https://help.hana.ondemand.com/help/frameset.htm?b8d879c30b44455d906bfa4c35b8221d.html). <BR>
   During import, provide the **Application Name** as `angularnorthwindapp` and **Version Name** as `1.0`.
 - [Activate](https://help.hana.ondemand.com/help/frameset.htm?dfaaf837ca5f4ff8bb25907a342a1416.html) this version of the application.